CavernCrawlers/CavernCrawlers.github.io/Rogue.md

 **Intelligent Defense**: You are good at recognizing danger and knowing how best to avoid it.
 Add your **Intelligence Bonus** to your AC so long as you are not wearing medium or heavy armor.
 Cannot be combined with **Distracting Defense**.

-**Light Footed**: Gain +10 ft movement and move at full speed with no penalty to stealth so long as you are not wearing medium or heavy armor.
+**Light Footed**: Gain +10ft movement and move at full speed with no penalty to stealth so long as you are not wearing medium or heavy armor.

 **Master of Disguise**: Other characters have **Disadvantage** on checks to see through your disguise and you have **Advantage** on checks to see through someone else’s disguise.